 Parlez Vous Anglais?

-Earlier this year I returned from an interail adventure that took in the countries of France, Belgium, Germany and the Czech Republic.
+Earlier this year I returned from an interrail adventure that took me to the countries of France, Belgium, Germany and the Czech Republic.
 Having lived and worked in Corsica I can speak a little French but sadly even less Corsican.
-On this trip however, I simply spoke English, as I “assumed” that it would be reciprocated given that most Europeans are more than adept at speaking our native tongue.
+On this trip, however, I simply spoke English, as I “assumed” that it would be reciprocated given that most Europeans are more than adept at speaking our native tongue.

 Thankfully I got by, although I would be lying if there weren’t times when I could have done with knowing a few more phrases.
 Particularly as we all know, any effort from us Brits to speak another language is always welcomed by the locals, if only for the comedy value!

 Last month I was approached by Teach Yourself who wanted to collaborate with me on spreading the word about a range of language learning books they have developed.
 They are aimed at improving our language skills and no doubt lessening those levels of embarrassment.